 | CALLING ALL ADVENTURE ENTHUSIASTS |

 The sparkling Mediterranean-Sea offers a tranquil environment for snorkelling, kayaking and swimming; whilst the topographical island landscape encourages rock-climbing, mountain-biking and horse-rising.
-The Maltese Islands were awarded second place in the ‘Best Dive Destination’ in the world category at the Diver Awards in 2017.
+The Maltese Islands have been awarded second place in the ‘Best Dive Destination’ by Diver Magazine in five consecutive years.
 Malta, Gozo and Comino offer an array of unique diving experiences with an abundance of stunning reefs, natural caves and WW2 wrecks to explore.

 | MALTESE GASTRONOMY |